kawiraaa/pharma-sales/README.md

 - Maintain consistent stock availability for insulin and other diabetes medications, as these products contribute a significant portion of total revenue.

 ### **3. Bulk-Buy Fast Movers**
-- Buy **Azithromycin** in larger bulks from suppliers.
+- Buy **Azithromycin** in larger bulk from suppliers.
 It is the most popular physical item, so lowering its cost instantly boosts profit margins.

 ### **4. Optimize Staffing & Stock Delivery**
 - Put extra staff on **Wednesdays** to handle the heavy customer crowds and ensure high-value stock is fully replenished before the high-revenue **Friday** rush.